Mayur9145/DSA-NOTES-PB-mayur95/WEEK3/Factorial Trailing Zeroes.md

 Definition: Trailing zeroes in a number are the zeroes at the end of the number.
 For example, the number 100 has two trailing zeroes.

 Cause of Trailing Zeroes: Trailing zeroes are produced by factors of 10 in the number.
-Since 10 is the product of 2 and 5, we need to count the pairs of 2s and 5s in the factorization of 𝑛
+Since 10 is the product of 2 and 5, we need to count the pairs of 2s and 5s in the factorization of 𝑛!.
-!
-n!.

 Counting Factors of 2 and 5:

-###Every multiple of 5 contributes at least one factor of 5.
+### Every multiple of 5 contributes at least one factor of 5.
-###Every multiple of 25 contributes an extra factor of 5 (since 25=5^2).
+### Every multiple of 25 contributes an extra factor of 5 (since 25=5^2).
-###Every multiple of 125 contributes yet another factor of 5 (since 125=5^3)
+### Every multiple of 125 contributes yet another factor of 5 (since 125=5^3)

-##Approach
+## Approach
 **Initialize a counter for trailing zeroes.**

 **Iterate through the powers of 5:**